6 Continuous Probability

 Theoretical distributions, such as the normal distribution, are defined mathematically rather than derived directly from data.
 In practice, we use them to approximate the behavior of real data that arise from complex or unknown processes.
 Almost all datasets we analyze consist of discrete observations, yet many of these quantities, such as height, weight, or blood pressure, are better understood as measurements of underlying continuous variables.

-The key idea is that theoretical distributions serve as useful approximation.
+The key idea is that theoretical distributions serve as useful approximations.
 They provide smooth mathematical descriptions that let us compute probabilities and reason about uncertainty.
 Even though real measurements are discrete, the continuous approximations that apply, such as the normal distribution, allow us to work with data analytically and build models that generalize well beyond a specific dataset.

 6.4 Monte Carlo simulations

 Simulation is a powerful way to understand randomness, approximate probabilities, and explore how theoretical models behave in practice.
 Many of the probability models used in data analysis are continuous distributions, which describe outcomes that can take any value within a range.
-In R, all random-number–generating functions that produce simulated data from a continuous distribution, begin with the letter r.
+In R, all random-number–generating functions that produce simulated data from a distribution begin with the letter r.
 These functions form part of a consistent family that allows us to simulate from nearly any probability distribution.
 In this section, we illustrate Monte Carlo techniques using continuous distributions, starting with the normal distribution and extending to other commonly used models.

 Normal distribution

 R provides the rnorm function to generate normally distributed outcomes.
-It takes three arguments, sample size, mean (default 0), and standard deviation (default 1), and produces random numbers that follow a normal distribution.
+It takes three arguments—sample size, mean (default 0), and standard deviation (default 1)—and produces random numbers that follow a normal distribution.

 Here is an example of how we could generate data that resemble our reported heights: